 Not every LCD HDTV uses a scanning backlight.
 In fact, even in sets that do have one, you may need to adjust your television's settings to activate the feature.
 Meanwhile, refresh rates continue to climb: Standard-definition television screens refresh 60 times a second, whereas recent HDTV televisions refresh as many as 480 times per second.
 While television manufacturers claim the higher refresh rates translate into smoother displays of fast action, the individual viewer may have difficulty telling the difference between a high-end model and an ultra-high-end model.
 Before investing your money in a bleeding-edge television set, you may want to take a careful look to make sure you can actually detect an advantage.

-Learn more about HDTVs by following the links on the next page.
+Learn more about HDTVs by following the links below.

 - Katzmaier, David.
 "LG 240 Hz LCD reduces blur, increases tweaks."
 CNET.
 June 3, 2009.
 (Aug.
 10, 2009) http://news.cnet.com/8301-17938_105-10256357-1.html